OData/WebApi/README.md

 build
 ```
 ### Testing
 Each solution contains some test projects.
 Test projects use xUnit runner nuget package.
 Open the project, build it, and then test cases should appear in test explorer.
+If not, this is because the assemblies are delay signed and you're missing the private key so xunit will not load them in Visual Studio.
+To fix, un-check "Sign the assembly" in all project properties and remove the "PublicKey=" portion of all InternalsVisibleTo assembly attributes (do not check in this temporary workaround).
 Run all the tests in the test explorer.
 For running end-to-end tests you must open the solution as *Administrator*.
 More detail at [this](http://odata.github.io/WebApi/#09-01-unittest-e2etest).

 ### Nightly builds
 1. In your NuGet Package Manager settings add the following package source: